-While the Series 2022A Bonds are outstanding, the City shall apply 100% of the Surplus Tax Collections to the redemption of the Series 2022A Bonds.
-Thereafter, Surplus Tax Collections shall be used to redeem outstanding Additional Parity Bonds.
-In the event of a redemption from Surplus Tax Collections, the Series 2022A Bonds shall be redeemed in inverse order of maturity and by lot within a maturity in such manner as the Trustee shall determine.
+While the Series 2022B Bonds are outstanding, the City shall apply 100% of the Surplus Tax Collections to the redemption of the Series 2022B Bonds.
+Thereafter, Surplus Tax Collections shall be used to redeem the Series 2022A Bonds.
+Once the Series 2022A Bonds and the Series 2022B Bonds are no longer outstanding, Surplus Tax Collections shall be used to redeem outstanding Additional Parity Bonds.
+In the event of a redemption from Surplus Tax Collections, the bonds of a particular series shall be redeemed in inverse order of maturity and by lot within a maturity in such manner as the Trustee shall determine.

-In case of any defeasance of the Series 2022A Bonds, redemption of defeased Series 2022A Bonds shall be scheduled on the basis of mandatory redemption requirements and assuming annual Special Tax Collections in an amount equal to receipts for the most recent twelve-month period.
+In case of any defeasance of the 2022 Bonds, redemption of defeased 2022 Bonds shall be scheduled on the basis of mandatory redemption requirements and assuming annual Special Tax Collections in an amount equal to receipts for the most recent twelve-month period.

-(2) Optional Redemption.
-The Series 2022A Bonds are subject to redemption at the option of the City, from funds from any source, on and after February 1, 2028, in whole or in part at any time, at a redemption price equal to the principal amount being redeemed plus accrued interest to the redemption date.
+(2) Optional Redemption. (a) The Series 2022A Bonds are subject to redemption at the option of the City, from funds from any source, on and after February 1, 2028, in whole or in part at any time, at a redemption price equal to the principal amount being redeemed plus accrued interest to the redemption date.
 If fewer than all of the Series 2022A Bonds shall be called for redemption, the particular maturities of the Series 2022A Bonds to be redeemed shall be selected by the City in its discretion.
 If fewer than all of the Series 2022A Bonds of any one maturity shall be called for redemption, the particular Series 2022A Bonds or portion thereof to be redeemed from such maturity shall be selected by lot by the Trustee.

-(3) Mandatory Sinking Fund Redemption.
-To the extent not previously redeemed, the Series 2022A Bonds maturing on February 1 in the years 2037 and 2043 are subject to mandatory sinking fund redemption by lot in such manner as the Trustee shall determine, on February 1 in the years and in the amounts set forth below, at a redemption price equal to the principal amount being redeemed plus accrued interest to the date of redemption:
+- (b) The Series 2022B Bonds are not subject to redemption at the option of the City. - (3) Mandatory Sinking Fund Redemption. (a) To the extent not previously redeemed, the Series 2022A Bonds maturing on February 1 in the years 2038 and 2043 are subject to mandatory sinking fund redemption by lot in such manner as the Trustee shall determine, on February 1 in the years and in the amounts set forth below, at a redemption price equal to the principal amount being redeemed plus accrued interest to the date of redemption:

-Series 2022A Bonds Maturing February 1, 2037
+Series 2022A Bonds Maturing February 1, 2038

 Year Principal Amount

 2034 \$2,940,000

 2035 3,050,000

 2036 3,185,000

+2037 3,305,000

-2037 (maturity) 3,310,000
+2038 (maturity) 3,440,000